sparkflows/sparkflows-docs/docs/installation/monitoringandmetrics/rest-api.rst

    :width: 60%

-.. note::  Make sure to change the localhost with respective IP or domain name and the port on which the Fire Insights is running.
+.. note::  Make sure to change the localhost with respective IP or domain name and the port on which the Sparkflows is running.